jneug/typst-mantys/src/core/index.typ

 /// Adds #arg[term] to the index.
 ///
 /// Each entry can be categorized by setting #arg[kind].
-/// @@make-index can be used to generate the index for one kind only.
+/// @cmd:make-index can be used to generate the index for one kind only.
-///
-/// - term (string, content): An optional term to use, if it differs from #arg[body].
-/// - kind (string): A category for ths term.
-/// - body (content): The term or label for the entry.
-/// -> (none, content)
+/// -> none | content
 #let idx(
+  /// An optional term to use, if it differs from #arg[body].
+  /// -> str | content
   term,
+  /// A category for this term.
+  /// -> str
   kind: "term",
+  /// If this is the "main" entry for this #arg[term].
+  /// -> bool
   main: false,
+  /// An optional content element to show in the index instead of #arg[term],
+  /// -> content
   display: auto,
 ) = [#metadata((
     term: utils.get-text(term),